-However, the “Tibetan area” described in this article refers to the area within the territory of the People’s Republic of China, that is, the Tibetan living area in the Tibet Autonomous Region, Yunnan Province, Sichuan Province, Qinghai Province, Gansu Province and other places.
+However, “Tibetan area” described in this article refers to the area within territory of the People’s Republic of China, that is, Tibetan living area in Tibet Autonomous Region, Yunnan Province, Sichuan Province, Qinghai Province, Gansu Province.

-According to the provincial administrative regions of modern China, there are Tibetan areas separately in Yunnan Province, in Sichuan Province, in Gansu Province, in Qinghai Province, and Tibet Autonomous Region on the Tibet plateau.
+According to provincial administrative regions of modern China, there are Tibetan areas separately in Yunnan Province, in Sichuan Province, in Gansu Province, in Qinghai Province, and Tibet Autonomous Region on Tibet plateau.

-If to follow the traditional Tibetan culture, then there are three major Tibetan areas on the Tibet plateau that are “U-tsang”, “Khampa”, and “Amdo”.
+If to follow traditional Tibetan culture, then there are three major Tibetan areas on Tibet plateau that are “U-tsang”, “Khampa”, and “Amdo”.

 –Tibetan Regions, prefectures, counties —